TImeTable-GEHU/TimeTable-BE/README.md

    - Aim for a balanced distribution of classes among teachers to prevent overloading any single teacher.

 4. **Half Days for Sections**
-   - Every section should be provided half days so that resources can be utilised properrly and also labs and calsses should be balanced.
+   - Every section should be provided half days so that resources can be utilised properly and also labs and calsses should be balanced.

 ### Fitness Score Calculation
 The fitness score is calculated based on the following criteria: